- What should I order, and why?

 Can I upgrade later without paying a penalty?

-Every time you upgrade from one package to another, you only have to pay the difference between the price of the new version and the amount you have already spent.
-This is true whether you upgrade just once, or more than once.
+Every time you upgrade from PDF to CAD (when available), you only have to pay the difference between the price of the new version and the amount you have already spent.

 What’s the difference between your plans and “stock” plans?